KaltrinaBM/quiz-game/README.md

 ### Unfixed Bugs

-There are features that could not be implemented due to the deadline, and some bugs with the CSS file that should be fixed.
+-   There are features that could not be implemented due to the deadline, and some bugs with the CSS file that should be fixed.
 Also the responsive design for different devices should be improved.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-maths/
+The live link can be found here - https://kaltrinabm.github.io/quiz-game/

-### GitHub Pages

-The project was deployed to GitHub Pages:

 ## Credits